C++ extensions for Hipe

 hipe::loc::~loc()

 Destructor.
-Always ensure hipe::loc objects are discarded correctly when you're done with them.
-When the last hipe::loc object pointing to a particular location (excepting comparison objects as described above) is destroyed, the location handle is automatically freed by the display server (the element itself still exists and can still be referenced again at any time, but it will be allocated a new location handle).
-Therefore, do not destroy all the hipe::loc objects that refer to a particular location whilst you still have hipe_loc variables (and/or hipe::loc comparison objects) referring to that location in memory.
+Always ensure hipe::loc objects are discarded correctly when you're done with them, but don't discard all hipe::loc objects that point to a location you wish to reference again.
+When the last hipe::loc object pointing to a particular location (excepting comparison objects as described above) is destroyed, the location handle is automatically freed by the display server (the element itself still exists but can no longer be referenced and instructions such as HIPE_OP_LAST_CHILD will no longer produce a valid location value for that objeect).
+Therefore, do not destroy all the hipe::loc objects that refer to a particular location whilst you still have hipe_loc variables (and/or hipe::loc comparison objects) referring to that location in memory, and/or wish to reference that location in future.

 hipe::loc::firstChild()